v-fedoseev/v-fedoseev/README.md

 I'm an aspiring researcher interested in Computer Vision.
 Currently I am:

-🔍 A research assistant @ U of Oxford: ETL, data cleaning and exploratory data analysis for a Finance project. ~100 million entries.
+🔍 A research assistant @ U of Oxford: ETL, data cleaning and exploratory data analysis for a Finance project. ~100 million entries

 📚 A master student @ U of Bonn: a research-focused CS program.
 GPA 1.5.
 📃 An independent researcher: working on a paper on ASMR in service experience (CX). > 2.5k respondents.